-At the end of the day — or rather, day-and-a-half this year — Amazon's Prime Day is one big advertisement for the e-retailer who dreamed it up in the first place.
+At the end of the day — or rather, two days this year — Amazon's Prime Day is one big advertisement for the e-retailer who dreamed it up in the first place.
 The now-annual July event is packed with stellar savings, many of which include Amazon's own devices and services, but there's a clever requirement: In order to take part, you must be a Prime member.
 You are worshipping at the house of Amazon, and Prime is your exclusive key in the door.
 (Likely because Prime memberships are how Amazon stays profitable.)

 Just don't forget to cancel the membership before your 30 days are up.
 If you don't, Amazon will automatically upgrade your account to a paid membership plan and your clever attempt to sidestep the one rule of Prime Day will not work out in your favor.